RyannKim327/chat-app/Readme.md

 20. Make a style like messenger
 21. Admin can promote a user to moderator if he wants
 22. Music command using !play<space>sing_title, with music bot
+23. Loading screen (beta test) for no messages

 ---
 ### Credits